obinna-nwaneri/Nafila3/README.md

    python manage.py runserver 0.0.0.0:8000
    ```

+## Production Hardening

 For production, configure a process manager such as `gunicorn` with `systemd` and proxy it through Nginx or Caddy.

 ## License